 The chart of abundances by n-value shown below is a stripped down version of

-the Isotope Abundance Charts displayed in Part VI below.
+the Isotope Abundance Charts displayed in Part VI.

-A section of Elements from 39 to 47 are shown below, illustrating the stark difference between the Isotopes of Elements of odd and even atomic number, in that many of the even atomic number Elements are spread across multiple Isotopes.
+A section of Elements from 39 to 46 are shown, illustrating how some of the even-atomic-number Elements are spread across multiple Isotopes.

-However, the spread of Isotopes of the even numbered Elements averages around the z-gradient.
+The spread of Isotopes of these even-numbered Elements average-out near the z-gradient.

 Average atomic weights (Ave-Z) are the sum of the isotope percentages times their atomic weights, divided by 100.

 Ave-Z z variance